FrancescoSaverioZuppichini/DrawIo2Vuejs/README.md

 ## Before Start

-A more detail doc is is coming soon!
-In the mean time you can read the medium article for a step by step guide:
+Before start you can read the medium article for a step by step guide:

 https://medium.com/@FrancescoZ/from-draw-io-to-vue-js-app-c0f84ede8383